Affordable Dental Implants & Implant Cost Guide – Houston, TX

 What is included in the price of your dental implant treatment?
 The dental implants themselves, sedation or anesthetic options you request, and any necessary preparatory procedures should all certainly be considered as you budget for your dental implants.
 People who have had missing teeth for a long time (i.e., months or years) have likely already experienced the bone loss and degeneration that impede proper healing following the dental implant procedure.
 Bone grafting and sinus lift are two common procedures that your implant dentist may recommend before your dental implants can be placed.

-What is the Typical Cost of Dental Implants?
+What is the Typical Cost of Dental Implants in Houston?

 Traditional dental implants are composed of three parts.
 We have outlined the components and the average cost of a single traditional implant here: